Susanne85/My-First-Project/README.md

 Kojonup Historical Society Web page

-This web page outlines what the Kojonup Historical Society provides to the community.
+This web page outlines the purpose of the Kojonup Historical Society and the events that the Society organises for the community.

 **Link**